 - Using your Term 2 report as a guide to your potential grades you should then start to look at a range of universities perhaps one grade above and below your current attainment and print off a range of course profiles.
 You should use these profiles to then make a note of the skills that the departments are looking for in a successful undergraduate on that course, and think about how you are going to be able to evidence these skills through your current studies or outside interests.
 Note that https://www.push.co.uk may be a useful resource here.

 - I would then like you to think of 2 further research tasks that you will have to complete to help you with your course search that you can suggest to your UCAS Mentor.

 - For those considering a Gap Year, then I would still like you to complete the tasks above as we would still encourage you to either make a deferred application or undertake as much as the research this year as possible.
 For those of you considering employment/apprenticeships then I would advocate that similarly you undertake the above tasks, but obviously substitute occupations for courses and explore school leaver schemes in your research.

-When you meet your Mentor on the 12th June you will be expected to produce some evidence of completing these preparatory tasks (at least some initial research for IB students), therefore it is essential that you keep a note of your work and print off relevant evidence to bring with you.
+When you meet your Mentor on the 14th June you will be expected to produce some evidence of completing these preparatory tasks, therefore it is essential that you keep a note of your work and print off relevant evidence to bring with you.